SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: METHOD

 \subsubsection{Task Formulation}

 Given a software engineering issue $I$ described in the issue thread and a set of $N$ candidate proposals $P=\{p_1,p_2,\dots,p_N\}$, {SWE-Manager} is tasked with selecting the best proposal and synthesizing a golden proposal.
-Specifically, the model generates an token sequence that contains: (1) a structured reasoning trace that compares candidates and key trade-offs, (2) the \emph{ID} of the selected best proposal $\hat{p}\in P$, (3) a concise explanation that justifies the selection based on evidence from the issue context, and (4) a \emph{golden proposal} $\tilde{p}$ that consolidates the strengths of the candidates into a refined plan.
+Specifically, the model generates a token sequence that contains: (1) a structured reasoning trace that compares candidates and key trade-offs, (2) the \emph{ID} of the selected best proposal $\hat{p}\in P$, (3) a concise explanation that justifies the selection based on evidence from the issue context, and (4) a \emph{golden proposal} $\tilde{p}$ that consolidates the strengths of the candidates into a refined plan.
 Requiring \swemanager{} to synthesize a \emph{golden proposal} is intended to strengthen proposal comparison rather than to merely produce an additional artifact.
+The manual study suggests that maintainer decisions are not just about picking an index, but about reconciling trade-offs among safety, fix depth, repository fit, and implementation practicality.
 By constructing a consolidated plan that selectively integrates the strongest components from competing candidates, the model is forced to contrast proposals along their key differences, surface trade-offs, and reconcile inconsistencies.
-This process promotes a more deliberate selection behavior and, in turn, supports more accurate identification of the best proposal than directly predicting an index.
-The full prompt template is shown in Table~\ref{tabel:prompt}.
+This process operationalizes the comparative reasoning observed in the study and, in turn, supports more accurate identification of the best proposal than directly predicting an index.

-\subsubsection{Data Preparation.}
+\subsubsection{Data Preparation}

-Following the data collection procedure of SWE-Lancer~\cite{Miserendino2025SWELancerCF}, we curate a dataset from GitHub consisting of 2{,}852 issues and 7{,}500 associated proposals, where each issue has at least two competing proposals.
-Each instance includes the issue context, the candidate proposal set, and a ground-truth proposal ID selected by maintainers.
-To obtain structured supervision beyond the discrete selection label, we prompt GPT-5~\cite{openai_gpt5} with the issue, the candidate proposals, and the ground-truth selection.
-GPT-5 is required to produce a reasoning trace, a concise justification for why the selected proposal is preferable, and a synthesized \emph{golden proposal} that consolidates useful elements across candidates by contrasting their strengths and weaknesses and removing incorrect or risky steps.
-Because the generation is anchored to real maintainer decisions, the resulting annotations provide decision-consistent training signals for both selection and consolidation.